Lundy's Restaurant: Construction

 In 1931, the city condemned several buildings on the bay shore, including the original Lundy's, to widen Emmons Avenue.
 The Great Depression delayed further progress, as these buildings would not be destroyed until mid-1934, and construction started on new buildings on Emmons Avenue's northern sidewalk.
 To avoid excessive disruption to normal business, Lundy waited until the last minute to close his original restaurant.
 A contemporary account stated that the relocation was timed such that when the new building was opened just in time for "the shucking of the last clam in the old place."
 Demolition was underway by April 1934.
 Herb Shalat, who became a partner at Bloch & Hesse several decades later, said that "Bloch and Hesse and staff would work at all hours and bring complete or even incomplete design drawings and details to the site each morning during the building process supervised by Walter Hesse, Piero Ghiani [an architect with Bloch & Hesse] and Irving Lundy."
-Lundy would continue to retain Bloch & Hesse for his other Sheepshead Bay projects through the 1970s.
+Lundy retained Bloch & Hesse for his other Sheepshead Bay projects through the 1970s.